How to Identify Noise in Hiring

 The inconsistency of ratings given to Candidate 6 by the hiring team is called "pattern noise", another term coined by Kahneman, Sunstein, and Sibony.
 Had everyone in the hiring team been completely free of noise "pattern noise", we would expect similar ratings assigned to each candidate across all the assessors.

-Level noise – the tendency of some hiring team members to be "harsher" (e.g. give lower ranking on average) than other team members
+Level noise – the tendency of some hiring team members to be "harsher" (e.g. give a lower ranking on average) than other team members

 Pattern noise – the variability of each hiring team member's ranking assigned to a particular candidate